MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-identify-the-account-to-impersonate.md

 description: "Learn how your service application uses EWS to identify the user to impersonate."
 ---

-# How to: Identify the account to impersonate
+# Identify the account to impersonate

 Learn how your service application uses EWS to identify the user to impersonate.